ibm-cloud-docs/power-iaas/getting-started.md

 {{site.data.keyword.powerSysFull}} is an infrastructure as a service offering that you can use to deploy a virtual server, also known as a logical partition (LPAR), in a matter of minutes.
 {:shortdesc}

+IBM Power Systems clients who have typically relied upon on-premises-only infrastructure can now quickly and economically extend their Power IT resources into the cloud.
+Avoid the large capital expense or added risk when migrating your essential workloads.

+IBM Power Systems Virtual Servers on IBM Cloud integrates your IBM AIX® and IBM i capabilities into the IBM Cloud™ experience.
+That means you get fast, self-service provisioning, flexible management both on-premises and off, and access to a stack of enterprise IBM Cloud services – all with pay-as-you-use billing that lets you easily scale up and out.

-You can quickly deploy {{site.data.keyword.powerSys_notm}}s to meet your specific business needs.
-With {{site.data.keyword.powerSys_notm}} you can create a hybrid cloud environment that allows you to easily control workload demands.
+You can quickly deploy {{site.data.keyword.powerSysFull}} to meet your specific business needs.
+With {{site.data.keyword.powerSysFull}}  you can create a hybrid cloud environment that allows you to easily control workload demands.

-{{site.data.keyword.powerSys_notm}}s can run AIX or IBM i workloads in different geographic locations.

 ## Terminology
 {: #gs-terminology}